salnhan/rockon-blog/source/_posts/work-with-gulp.md

 ---
-title: Work with Gulp (I)
+title: Work with Gulp
+tags:
+ - gulp
+ - frontend
 categories:
-- foo
-- bar
+ - frontend
 teaser: Install, configure, and run gulp tasks to compile your sass files or synschronize your browser.
 ---